 Ane Cathrine Søndersø

-17 September 1820–21 February 1887 (Age 66)
+Female17 September 1820–21 February 1887

-The Life Summary of Ane Cathrine
+Brief Life History of Ane Cathrine

-When Ane Cathrine Søndersø was born on 17 September 1820, in Kolding, Sankt Nikolaj, Brusk, Vejle, Denmark, her father, Niels Hansen Sondersø, was 27 and her mother, Abelone Maria Hansdatter, was 27.
+When Ane Cathrine Søndersø was born on 17 September 1820, in Kolding, Sankt Nicolai, Brusk, Vejle, Denmark, her father, Niels Hansen Sondersø, was 27 and her mother, Abelone Maria Hansdatter, was 27.
 She married Julius Tronier on 30 May 1840, in Kolding, Vejle, Denmark.
 They were the parents of at least 3 sons and 3 daughters.
-She lived in Copenhagen, Denmark in 1860 and Øse, Skast, Ribe, Denmark in 1880.
+She lived in København, Denmark in 1860 and Øse, Skast, Ribe, Denmark in 1880.
 She died on 21 February 1887, in Heager, Øse, Riberhus, Denmark, at the age of 66.

 Photos and Memories (0)